Water Baptism

 What can I expect on the day of my baptism?

 At the beginning of the service, one of the pastors will briefly explain the meaning of baptism.
 The pastor will then introduce you and the others being baptized that day.
-You will introduce yourself and briefly share why you are being baptized (see the 'Two-Minute Miracle' section on the next page to help) After each person has shared briefly, the pastor will lower you under the water, and then you can go dry off, and watch the others.
+You will be given a minute or two to share why you are being baptized (See the ‘Two-Minute Miracle’ section on the next page to help.)
+After each person has shared briefly, the pastor will ask you several questions to confirm your understanding and faith, and give you opportunity to confess Jesus as Lord publicly.
+After this, the pastor will lower you under the water and raise you up and then pray a blessing over you.
+Following your baptism, we will invite friends and family to gather around you and pray over you and speak works of blessing.
 Later you will be given a copy of your baptism certificate.

 How do i write my two-minute miracle?